WrightonLabCSU/DRAM/Development-Notes/How-To-Run-W2.md

 This option is only present on the last example command.
 This option allows you to control the total number of SLURM jobs submitted during a given DRAM2 run.
 This is the easiest way to ensure you limit the consumption of resources on a given server.
 A queue size of 5 means at a given time, only 5 SLURM jobs will be submitted.
 Nextflow keeps an internal queue of jobs to submit and the user does not need to be concerned with this.
 Please see the document, `DRAM2-Computational-Resource-Management.md` for more details on computational resources as DRAM2 can be run at a small scale, queue size = 5, or at an unlimited scale, queue size = 0.

+`-with-trace`

+This option is a Nextflow-provided option which produces a continuously updated log of DRAM2 processes.
+This is a good place to check how a run is proceeding and is anything has failed.

+`--slurm_node zenith --slurm_queue wrighton-hi`

+These are both used to specify the compute node and the SLURM partition.

 -------